Gelfand-Tsetlin polytopes and random contractions away from the limiting shapes: Mathematical preliminaries

 \end{cor}

 As stated above, we ultimately wished to find explicit values for $C,N,L$.
 However, while explicit values can in principle be obtained from theorem \ref{thmdecay}, and the conditionals in definition \ref{defxiN} and lemma \ref{lemN2}, providing these proved to be impractical giving the already considerable length of this paper.
-As a final note before continuing with the analysis, we choose the condition $r_n = s_n$ as it is sufficient for our purposes, and it avoids an involved asymptotic analysis of $\phi_{r_n, s_n}(u_n,v_n)$ (see below).
-However, our asymptotic results hold for general $r_n$ and $s_n$, and the authors are certain that analogous asymptotic bounds for $\phi_{r_n, s_n}(u_n,v_n)$ can be found using identical methods.
-The assumption $\mu[\{b\}] > 0$ is also not necessary for our asymptotic calculations, but simplify the global relationship between $\LL$ and $\OO$.

-Let us now continue with the the analysis.
+Let us now continue with the analysis.
 Metcalfe, \cite{Met13}, gives the following expression for $K_n$: